bclement14/EchoScribe/README.md

 # 📣 Join the Adventure!

-If you love D&D storytelling, AI-assisted narration, or just making life easier for your players and DMs — **EchoScribes is for you.**
+If you love D&D storytelling, AI-assisted narration, or just making life easier for your players and DMs — **EchoScribe is for you.**

 Contributions are welcome! ⚔️📜